raj21parihar/cn-issue-tracker/README.md

 ## License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the ISC License.

 ## Bugs/Issues